 Use culturally appropriate and respectful language when writing with, for or about First Nations Australians.

-EndNote and Refworks are tools that allow you to manage the references you find during your research.
+EndNote and Refworks help you manage the references you find during your research.
 Both tools have the following features: